valiant logo

 Valiant Super Bee

 Chris Krisocki (not the New Jerseyan) spotted a Valiant Super Bee in Mexico, and we let it ride because most unconfirmed sightings turn out to be hoaxes - like the guy who put a "Turbo" sticker onto his 1976 Nova.
-Then we got a note from Mark Staroselsky, who said he has a 1971 Valiant Super Bee, which he thinks was a Mexican model.
+Then we got a note from Mark Staroselsky, who said he has a 1971 Valiant Super Bee, which he thinks was a Mexican car.
 It was like the 1972 Scamp, with a 1974 style dashboard and Super Bee logos and stripes.
 His is red with a white interior, bucket seats, and four speed manual transmission hooked up to a 318.

 Dodge 3700 GT, Coronado, Polara, Charger